Paper 1

 6. Dual Coding: When you use visuals as well as words/audio.
 This doubles your working memory capacity (your mental ‘desk-space’) rather than just words. | Things that you may think help you to concentrate, like music and TV to drown out background noise, use up working memory so you are able to process less.
 Classical music has been shown to help, however! |

-This free website has topic based multiple choice questions that are self-marking.
+Grade Gorilla – https://www.gradegorilla.com/ – is a free website that has topic based multiple choice questions that are self-marking.
 This will help students to check their knowledge for each topic and is suitable for all students.
 This is great to use before attempting exam questions.

-This free website has signposted revision maps and lots of exam questions to help students to prepare for the examinations.
+Physics and Maths Tutor – https://www.physicsandmathstutor.com/ is another free website and has signposted revision maps and lots of exam questions to help students to prepare for the examinations.
 Exam board for Science is AQA.
 This is most suitable for students studying the Triple Science pathway.

 https://alsager.sharepoint.com/Sites/Learning/KS4%20Revision/Forms/AllItems.aspx